2 First section of namcouple file

 simulated time of the run, expressed in seconds (or any other time

-- $NLOGPRT: The first and second numbers on the line below
+- $NLOGPRT: The first, second and third numbers on the line below

-this keyword refer to the amount of debug and time statistic
+this keyword refer to (i) the debug verbosity, (ii) internal timing statistics

-information written by OASIS3-MCT for each component and process.
+for each component and (optionnally) for each process.

 The first number (that can be modified at runtime with the oasis_set_debug routine, see section

 The second number defines how time statistics are written out to